constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 [**Self-aware, Inductive Reasoning:**](#self-aware-inductive-reasoning)

 1. The Scout Mindset: Why Some People See Things Clearly and Others Don't, by Julia Galef

 2. Benjamin Franklin: A Film by Ken Burns

-3. The Knowledge Illusion: Why We Never Think Alone, by Steven Sloman and Philip Fernbach
+3. The Knowledge Illusion: Why We Never Think Alone, by Steven Sloman and Phi lip Fernbach

 4. The Book of Why: The New Science of Cause and Effect, by Judea Pearl and Dana Mackenzie

 [**Ethics and Moral Philosophy:**](#ethics-and-moral-philosophy)

 5. The Ethics of Belief, by William Kingdon Clifford

 6. Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy, by Cathy O'Neil

+7. In Defense of Inefficency, by Zoe Bee

-7. When Time Is Short: Finding Our Way in the Anthropocene, by Timothy Beal
+8. When Time Is Short: Finding Our Way in the Anthropocene, by Timothy Beal

 [**Philosophy of Math (and Science):**](#the-philosophy-of-math-and-science)

-8. Proofs and Refutations: The Logic of Mathematical Discovery, by Imre Lakatos
+9. Proofs and Refutations: The Logic of Mathematical Discovery, by Imre Lakatos

-9. Language, Proof and Logic (2nd Ed.), by Dave Barker-Plummer, Jon Barwise, and John Etchemendy
+10. Language, Proof and Logic (2nd Ed.), by Dave Barker-Plummer, Jon Barwise, and John Etchemendy

+11. An Introduction to Probability and Inductive Logic, by Ian Hacking

-10. Statistical Rethinking: A Bayesian Course with Examples in R and Stan (2nd Ed.), by Richard McElreath
+12. Statistical Rethinking: A Bayesian Course with Examples in R and Stan (2nd Ed.), by Richard McElreath

 Our contemporary culture likes to talk about, use, misuse and abuse math and science a lot, but what are these things, really?
 Where does science come from?
 What makes science "true"?
 Does mathematics provide "absolute" truth?
 What is "truth", anyway?
 What are the differences between math and science, and how are they related?
 What are the material conditions in which math and science are conducted?
 What responsibilities do we have regarding what we believe to be true?